The Internet is an escape from reality and an entrance to the virtual world for many of us. Including our kids.

 The internet provides almost instant gratification, and kids will find themselves getting more and more absorbed into the world of the Internet that gives them what they seek.

-But why are children getting bored so easily?
-It is actually a vicious cycle.
+Unfortunately, children get bored easily, it is actually a vicious cycle.
 Once children get introduced to the internet and the virtual world, they compare it to real life – and finds everyday life boring.
 This urges them to return back to the virtual world, continuing the vicious cycle.

 Kids these days experience this phenomenon known as FOMO, which means “Fear Of Missing Out”.
-They can not stand not being in the loop of the latest happenings and hence, feels the constant need to be in constant communication with their friends and other outlets such as a company’s Facebook Group or Instagram.
+They cannot stand being left out of the latest happenings and trends.
+There is a constant need to be in constant communication with their friends through social media platforms.

 Is it all bad?

 There are some negative impact from using the internet.
 Same examples include sleep deprivation, depression, and social isolation.
 But do not worry, read on and you may find some relief that there is a positive side to the internet.
 A few of the positive effects include being able to be in contact with long-distance friends or relatives.
 It is also a first step to making friends for those who may have social anxiety.
 Additionally, with the rapid advancement of technology, jobs in the future are likely to be heavily dependent on technology – so there is no harm being comfortable with technology early right?

 Despite the perks it brings, the internet is still a highly addictive place.
 Your child may not know what they are getting into if there is no proper guidance.
 As parents, it is paramount that you can start by controlling their internet usage.
 By setting time limits and slowly cultivate smart internet use your child will soon learn when stop using the internet.
 To do that, you can try planoApp (iOS and Android), a science-based parental control app that not only helps you control and cultivate healthy internet use but also keeps your child’s eyes healthy!